 Art Writer Robin Cembalest

+Throughout her career, Robin has covered the people, places, and trends shaping the art world.
 Following is a non-chronological sampling from Robin’s hundreds of publications.

 ‘Change the Board and Get Rid of the Director’

-An award-winning investigation into the Hispanic Society of America that resulted in real change
+An award-winning investigation into the Hispanic Society of America that resulted in real change.

 Things Fall Apartheid

-Robin spoke with curator Okwui Enwezor about his ambitious, devastating, revelatory survey at the ICP exploring how South African photography evolved from a document into a blunt instrument
+Robin spoke with curator Okwui Enwezor about his ambitious, devastating, revelatory survey at the ICP exploring how South African photography evolved from a document into a blunt instrument.

 Between a Cross and a Hard Place